 Propensity scores will be used to calculate IPTW weights and to weight each pregnancy in the exposure cohorts.
 For the IPTW analysis, a sample of comparators may be selected if a large number of pregnancies is accrued into the comparator cohorts (particularly the Untreated Comparator cohorts).
 This would be done to improve study efficiency through reducing the number of potential medical records to be sought among the comparator cohorts.
-If implemented for the final analysis, up to 5 comparators per PAXLOVID-exposed pregnancy will be sampled based on the distributions of maternal age and calendar time within the PAXLOVID cohort.
+If implemented for the final analysis, up to 5 comparators per PAXLOVID-exposed pregnancy will be sampled.
+Sampling of comparators will be performed via random sampling, without replacement, within strata of maternal age and calendar time based on the distributions within the PAXLOVID cohort.
+Sampling in this manner ensures that comparator pregnancies are approximately matched, at ECD, on the important covariates of maternal age and calendar time.